beginner46/beginner46.github.io/index.md

 @@col-12,col-lg-8,about

 \begin{biography}{resume=""}
-  Currently, I am a postgraduate student studying Physics at the University of Cambridge.
-I earned a Bachelor's degree in Electrical Engineering and Computer Science from [IISER Bhopal](https://iiserb.ac.in) in 2023.
-An interest in physics and a professional degree in computer science have led me to explore and enjoy the intersection of both of these domains.
-At present, I believe I enjoy working on theoretical problems in _statistical physics_ and _quantum many body physics_ as well as the development of scientific software aimed at research in this domain.
+  I am currently pursuing my master's degree in Physics at the University of Cambridge after having completed my Bachelor's degree in Electrical Engineering and Computer Science from IISER Bhopal in 2023.
+At present, I am devoted to developing my knowledge and skills in _theoretical condensed matter physics_ which is the broad (I mean really very broad) domain of research that I am most interested in.

-  A few interesting projects that I am working on or have got to work on in the past are:
-  - Dynamics of quantum traverse field Ising model in the scheme of perturbative renormalization group.
-  - Open source development of a molecular dynamics library in Julia: [Molly.jl](https://github.com/JuliaMolSim/Molly.jl)
-  - Higher order susceptibilities in second order phase transitions and their application in aiding the search for QCD critical point.
-  - Study of nearest neighbor distances in the monte-carlo configurations of the clasical Ising and XY models.

-Apart from my academic life, my personal life consists of enjoying music, procrastinating at practicing flute and reading books, watching anime and being in the company of good people.
+  I am also enthusiastic about computer science, programming and the development of open source software aimed at scientific research.
+As for my research experience, I have worked on some interesting projects in the past ranging from quantum and classical spin models to molecular dynamics, for which more detailed information can be found on the ["my work"](/work/) page of this website.

+  Outside of the academic life and its struggles, I find solace in music, learning languages while dabbling with linguistic nuances, and a lot of times just procrastinating at practicing flute or reading books.
+Luckily, I also keep finding myself in the company of amazing people to learn from and share experiences with.
+Yes, I have sneaked in a complement to my friends and family, hehe.
+Anyway the last paragraph got a bit informal so if you have visited this page for "formal" reasons please omit the "informal" parts.
+Thanks.
+Smile.
 \end{biography}

-I can be contacted by email at jaydevsrao α gmail ∘ com
+If you want to reach out to me, I can be contacted through email at `jaydevsrao[α]gmail[∘]com`

 \shortcv{
-  interests=["Statistical Physics", "Computational Physics", "Algorithms", "Open Source Scientific Software"], education=[
+  interests=["Statistical Physics", "Quantum Many-Body Physics", "Computational Physics", "Open Source Scientific Software"], education=[
     ("Master of Advance Studies (2023-2024)", "Physics", "University of Cambridge, UK") ("Bachelor of Science (2019-2023)", "Electrical Engineering and Computer Science", "IISER Bhopal, India")]